-Please note: The International Office is only able to calculate your grades, not the credit points.
-This has to be done in your faculty.
+Please note: The International Office is only able to calculate grades, not the credit points.
+This has to be done in your department.

 If you received a scholarship from TU Dortmund University for your stay abroad, you will need to turn in certain documents in a timely manner in order to retain the scholarship.
 You will find the mandatory documents in your scholarship acceptance form (Annahmeerklärung/Grant Agreement) or in the corresponding scholarship description: